The Third Magic: Part I

 Morrigan (also called Rigan) and her brother Arddu are twins on the world of Nwm.
 Rigan is a Sister in the Circle, the First magic, while Arddu is an abomination, feared and hated by the Circle.
 It is only Rigan's wishes as a Sister that allow Arddu to remain living with the Circle.
 Opposing the Circle is the Line, the Second magic, and it is growing stronger, threatening the Circle.
-While female, night, moon, water, earth, and stone are part of First magic, male, iron, sun, fire, heat, and desert are Second magic.
+While femaleness, night, the moon, water, earth, and stone are part of the First magic, maleness, iron, the sun, fire, heat, and desert are Second magic.

-Rigan is missioned to Earth to be reborn there and play a pivotal role in the constant war against the Line.
+Rigan is tasked with a mission to Earth to be reborn there and play a pivotal role in the constant war against the Line.
 When she leaves Nwm, Arddu is forced to leave the island of the Circle.
-He is quickly captured by the Line who use him for his pattern, which is similar enough to his sister's to allow the Line to summon her back from Earth, in the hopes of capturing her to learn the plans of the Circle.
-The Line attempts the summoning and in Earth's past Rigan shields herself against the summons.
-In the present Morgan Lefevre, who bears a striking resemblance to her ancestor Rigan, is pulled by the summoning into the world of Nwm, while visiting Tintagel as part of her father's TV show.
+He is quickly captured by the Line, who use him for his pattern, which is similar enough to his sister's to allow the Line to summon her back from Earth, in the hopes of capturing her to learn the plans of the Circle.
+The Line attempts the summoning and in Earth's past, Rigan shields herself against the summons.
+In the present, Morgan Lefevre, who bears a striking resemblance to her ancestor Rigan, is pulled by the summoning into the world of Nwm, while visiting Tintagel as part of her father's TV show.
 The leaders of the Line quickly discover their error in summoning Morgan instead of Morrigan.
 They attempt to cover up their failure and a power struggle results with Menw Power-Seeker killing the former Line leader, line-end Sdhe.
 Arddu and Morgan use this opportunity to escape, venturing into the Line-controlled lands of Nwm.